 The administration team will use FACTS SIS to track merits/demerits.
-A student may be dismissed, or the annual student contract may not be renewed if a student drops below 75 merits in a single semester or 60 merits for the year.
+A student may be dismissed, or the annual student contract may not be renewed if a student receives an excessive number of demerits.

-Demerits are issued by a committee including the Head of School, Upper Division Leader, and Middle School Division Leader.
+Demerits are issued by the Head of School, Principal, Division Leader, and classroom teacher.
+Demerits will be reviewed weekly and repeated infractions will be promptly addressed.